What are Dentures?

-Teeth can be lost to gum disease, decay or injury.
-Dentures are removable appliances that replace missing teeth and benefit your appearance and your health.
-They can be made to closely resemble your natural teeth and may even help fill out the appearance of your face and profile as well as improve the look of your smile.
+Because teeth can be lost to gum disease, decay or injury, many patients turn to dentures as an option for replacing missing teeth.
+Dentures are replacements for missing teeth that can be taken out and put back into your mouth.
+They also can be made to closely resemble your natural teeth and can help fill out the appearance of your face and profile while improving your smile!

 Ball Attachment Dentures

-The simplest option for implant retained dentures when all of the lower teeth are missing is the ball attachment denture.
-This system is the placement of two dental implants in your lower jaw that allow you to snap the denture into place.
-This option is considerably more comfortable than loose dentures and provides good stability.
-The stability and functionality of the ball attachment denture give patients approximately 60% of what they had with their natural teeth, opposed to 10% of the functionality of loose dentures.
+Providing comfort and stability, the simplest option for implant-retained dentures is the ball attachment denture.
+Generally used when all of the lower teeth are missing, this system works by placing two dental implants in the lower jaw that allows the patient to snap the denture into place.
+The stability and functionality of the ball attachment denture give patients approximately 60% of what they had with their natural teeth, as opposed to 10% of the functionality of loose dentures.

 Implant Retained Dentures